 Variation margin (VM) represents funds that are collected to extinguish current exposures resulting from changes in market prices.
-In derivatives markets VM is typically collected and paid out in cash.9 VM is calculated and called regularly by "marking-to-market" open positions.
+In derivatives markets VM is typically collected and paid out in cash.11 VM is calculated and called regularly by marking open positions to market.
 This process involves establishing a fair market price for a given position, calculating whether each position has made a loss (or a profit) and paying (or receiving - for derivatives positions) VM sums to (or from) the central counterparty (CCP) or bilateral counterparty.
 VM payments are typically made at least once daily but can be made more frequently intraday (ITD).